 University of Missouri - Columbia is a great decision for students pursuing a Communication & Media Studies degree.
-University of Missouri - Columbia communication & media studies graduates earn 15.1% more than the standard communications grad.
+After getting their bachelor's degree, Communications students usually make about $39,414 at the beginning of their careers.
 Based in Columbia, Missouri, this university is a good choice for learners who flourish in an urban atmosphere.

 Saint Louis University is among your best bets if you want to study Communication & Media Studies.
 Students who graduate from the Communications program make around $39,791 for their early career and $62,663 in their mid career.
 Saint Louis, Missouri is the best setting for individuals who enjoy the busy city life.